 Darek is unable to break Cassilda’s hold on Sam, who simply growls that she will set him free when the time is right, that he blames Darrek for throwing in with the person who killed his (Sam’s) parents, and that Darrek is a rube for buying into Henry’s line of bull.

 When Emily comes, things go very bad.
 What exactly she sees in his head, Darrek never finds out, but it knocks her clean out cold for over an hour, and blood comes out of her nose and ears.
 When she comes to, she just says, “There’s nothing I can do, Darrek.
 She is in there.
 I think…I think there might be only one way to save him.”
 Then she starts weeping and refuses to talk about it any further.

 He holds her.
 “I know, love.
 I’m so sorry.
 I just…I had to be sure.”

-At some point Darrek looks at Henry and says, “Listen, Hen…I want you to know that no matter what happens, you will be taken care of.
+At some point Darrek clears his throat, looks at Henry, and says, “Listen, Hen…I want you to know that no matter what happens, you will be taken care of.
 Even if I-” he pauses, swallows hard, and continues.
-“Em will make sure that you have everything that you need, and Daniel and Dr. Armedt can help with any magic-related questions-not that you really need it.”
+“Em will make sure that you have anything and everything that you need, and Daniel and Dr. Armedt can help with any magic-related questions-not that you really need it, but.”
 He smiles, then his face grows serious. " You will never, ever be alone again, regardless of what happens to me.
 Do you understand?"